digiscot/digiscot-website/pages/internships.md

 Host organisations and interns will also benefit from the support of carefully selected mentors from the Scottish technology sector, who will be there every step of the way to ensure the very best outcomes for both parties.

 ![ERDF](/images/erdf.jpg)

-## Information for job seekers

-You can view a list of available internship vacancies on the SCVO website.

-Once you have found a vacancy you are interested in you will need to speak to your local JobCentre Plus advisor to apply.

-<a href="http://www.scvo.net/Home/findyourdigitalinternjobsSCVOSITE.aspx" class="btn btn-primary btn-lg">View current vacancies</a>